 The Cleopatra butterfly is arguably the most beautiful of the Pieridae 'whites'.

-The female Cleopatra shown opposite left and the male, seen below left, were photographed in the Algarve region of Portugal.The forewings of the male Cleopatra are suffused with orange on the upper surface, and the orange colouring shows through to an extent on the underwing.
+The female Cleopatra shown above left and the male, seen below, were photographed in the Algarve region of Portugal.The forewings of the male Cleopatra are suffused with orange on the upper surface, and the orange colouring shows through to an extent on the underwing.

 The raised veins on the undersides of this and other Gonepteryx species give them the appearance of a leaf when they are at rest.
 (The wings are invariably closed when the butterfly is at rest.)
 These fairly large and impressive butterflies have a wingspan ranging from 5 to 7cm.
 The males are on average a bit smaller than the females.